 This powerful and touching story shows us how we can continue the legacy of our lost loved ones while drawing inspiration to live a more meaningful life.

 “Wherever life takes you, there is always someone waiting for you here.
 This place will always be your first home.”
 As I recall my grandmother's words, a sad smile spread across my face.
 I inhaled deeply and wiped the tears that were streaming down my cheeks.
 Today my grandma Aida was finally laid to rest.
 She lived to the ripe old age of 88.

 The day she was buried, I sat by the window and waited for the sunset to come.
-I tried to imagine the simple life we used to have when I was still a young girl.
-At the back of our old house, there were endless rows of rice fields which served as our playground.
+I tried to imagine the simple life we used to have when I was still a young girl, where endless rows of rice fields at the back of our old house served as our playground.
 As I opened the window, I felt the wind touch my face.
 My eyes widened in excitement as my favorite part of the day unfolded.
-Little by little the sky turned orange.
-It is the most beautiful thing I have ever seen.
+Little by little, the sky turned orange.
+It was the most beautiful thing I had ever seen.

 “Little by little the sky turned orange.
-It is the most beautiful thing I have ever seen."
+It was the most beautiful thing I had ever seen."

-Letting go was never easy, but let’s do our best to find the strength and courage to continue living.
-Rather than grieving their death, it’s better to celebrate their life and remember the good times we shared with them.
+Letting go is never easy, but let’s do our best to find the strength and courage to continue living.
+Rather than grieving their death, it’s better to celebrate their lives and remember the good times we shared with them.
 Let’s treasure their memories by allowing their lives to have a positive impact on ours.

 Meet the Author ...

 Nhez was born and raised in Bacolod City, Philippines.
-She has spent several years teaching ESL to Korean and Japanese students, but always considered writing to be her first love.
+She has spent several years teaching ESL to Korean and Japanese students but always considered writing to be her first love.
 She enjoys writing poems, essays as well as short stories.
-Nhez has four dogs Sidney, King, Felix, and Mira which she loves spending home with.
+Nhez has four dogs Sidney, King, Felix, and Mira, who she loves spending time with at home.